 - a.
-The SELECTED PROVIDER must provide an evidenced based initial needs assessment of potential participants prior to or at the time of entry into the drug court program.
-Assist in discussions with the Drug Court Team of program and level of care appropriateness based on the participant's initial assessment. - b.
-The SELECTED PROVIDER must provide outpatient treatment services to Drug Court participants in cases referred to the SELECTED PROVIDER by the Court, unless acceptance of a case would create a conflict of interest for the SELECTED PROVIDER.
-In the event that the SELECTED PROVIDER determines he or she has a clear conflict of interest regarding any referred case, the SELECTED PROVIDER shall immediately advise the Court.
-If a conflict of interest arises after the SELECTED PROVIDER has begun performance of services on a case, he or she shall be compensated for services performed, at least in part.
-The SELECTED PROVIDER may decline any case for good cause with notice to the Court.
+The SELECTED PROVIDER must provide an evidenced based initial needs assessment of potential participants prior to or at the time of entry into the problem-solving court program.
+Assist in discussions with the problem-solving court team on program and level of care appropriateness based on the participant's initial assessment. - b.
+The SELECTED PROVIDER must provide treatment services to problem solving court participants in cases referred to the SELECTED PROVIDER by the court coordinator, unless (1) acceptance of a case would create a conflict of interest forthe SELECTED PROVIDER or (2) provider does not offer that service or level of care.
+In the event the SELECTED PROVIDER determines he or she has a clear conflict of interest regarding any referred case, the SELECTED PROVIDER shall immediately advise the court coordinator.
+If a conflict of interest arises after the SELECTED PROVIDER has begun performance of services on a case, he or she shall be compensated for services performed, as appropriate.
+The SELECTED PROVIDER may decline any case for good cause with notice to the court coordinator.
 The SELECTED PROVIDER will provide evidence of appropriate referral and follow up to assure appropriate entry or acceptance to alternative services or treatment. - c.
-The SELECTED PROVIDER must be willing to provide the treatment and drug screening services, to self-pay participants in other Marion county Problem Solving Court Services at the same financial rate provided to those in the Expansion Drug Court Program. - d.
-The SELECTED PROVIDER and all staff providing services must adhere to standards, procedures, and rules for qualifications, certification, regulation, professional conduct, ethics, discipline and training for Drug Court outpatient counseling services as established by the Florida Statutes, Florida Administrative Code, Florida Rules of Court, Department of Business, the National Association of Drug Court Professionals Adult Drug Court Best Practice Standards, and Professional Regulations or other regulatory body. - e.
-Services.
-Each participant shall receive substance abuse treatment based on a standardized evidenced based assessment of their treatment needs by qualified clinical staff.
-The services shall include evidenced based and trauma informed behavioral or cognitive- behavioral treatments as provided for in subsection 65D-30.010(2) of the Florida Administration Code.
-Each
+The SELECTED PROVIDER must be willing to provide the treatment/services to self-pay participants in other Fifth Circuit Problem Solving Court Programs at the same financial rate (unless the provider's published rate is lower) as indicated in Appendix B. - d.
+The SELECTED PROVIDER and all staff providing services must adhere to standards, procedures, and rules for qualifications, certification, regulation, professional conduct, ethics, discipline and training for treatment and services as established by the Florida Statutes, Florida Administrative Code, Florida Rules of Court, Department of Business, the National Association of Drug Court Professionals Adult DrugCourt Best Practice Standards, and Professional Regulations or other regulatory body. - e.
+Each participant shall receive substance use disorder treatment and services based on astandardized evidenced based assessment of their treatment needs by qualified staff.
+The treatment and services shall include evidenced based, and trauma informed behavioral or cognitive- behavioral treatments and services as provided for in subsection 65D-30.010(2) of the Florida Administration Code.